sseiber/lva-gateway/docs/Tutorials/Create a Live Video Analytics application in Azure IoT Central.md

 :::image type="content" source="../media/Create a Live Video Analytics application in Azure IoT Central/token.png" alt-text="Generate Token":::

 > [!TIP]
-> Once generated, copy the token to a note editor as it will not show again.
+> Once generated, copy the token as it will not show again and you need it to complete the next tutorial.

 ### Get the Group Master Key